 Visiting a War Cemetery or Garden of Remembrance

-War Cemeteries and plots, and Gardens of Remembrance are open to all who wish to visit.
-In most cases, they are located within larger general cemeteries in capital cities and larger regional locations.
-Details of locations are here.
+War Cemeteries and Gardens of Remembrance are open to everyone.
+In most cases, you'll find them in larger general cemeteries, capital cities and larger regional locations.

-Visitors should check access arrangements and opening hours with cemeteries prior to their visit.
+Before visiting, make sure to first check access arrangements and opening hours with cemeteries.

 On this page